Shamos99/mindworks-coding-solution/README.md

 * To run the GraphQL server, run `npm api.js` in the GraphQL directory
 * To run the FrontEnd, run `npm install` in the FrontEnd directory followed by `ng serve`
 * Note that you need the GraphQL server running before starting the FrontEnd, as that is what is used for the api calls
+* Screenshots of each solution can be found under the `screenshots` directory under each solution